TB420/tb_vrp_discord_bot/README.md

 # TB's vRP Discord Bot

 Kind of gave up with this so felt like making it public.
-Feel Free To Make Additions.
+Probabbly did alot of things wrong/badly.Feel Free To Make Additions.
 If they are good they will be added to the repo.

 **Settings Example**
 ```javascript